gushogg-blake/rollup-plugin-spincheck/readme.md

 - With `prompt` (off by default), you can prompt the user to break or continue.

-- With `"spincheck(var1, var2, ...)";` annotations you can collect context/debug info for 3 iterations before breaking.
+- With `"spincheck(var1, var2, ...)";` annotations you can collect context/debug info for three iterations before breaking.
 These will be logged to the console, so will be available even if you didn't have dev tools open beforehand.

 ## Usage